-Before applying to take this examination, candidates must first obtain a Dental Personal Identification Number (DENTPIN®).
+Before applying to take this examination, candidates must first Before applying to take this examination, candidates must first obtain a Dental Personal Identification Number (DENTPIN®).
 Register for a new DENTPIN or retrieve an existing DENTPIN at ADA.org/DENTPIN.

-The DENTPIN is a unique personal identifier used by U.S. dental education system and standardized testing programs, such as the Dental Admission Test, Advanced Dental Admission Test, and the Admission Test for Dental Hygiene - as well as application service programs such as the American Dental Education Association (ADEA) Postdoctoral Application Support Service (ADEA PASS), the ADEA Associated American Dental Schools Application Service (ADEA AADSAS), the Texas Medical & Dental Schools Application Service (TMDSAS), the ADEA Centralized Application for Advanced Placement for International Dentists (ADEA CAAPID), and the ADEA Dental Hygiene Centralized Application Service (ADEA DHCAS).
+The DENTPIN is a unique personal identifier used by U.S. dental and dental hygiene education systems and standardized testing programs, such as the Dental Admission Test (DAT), Advanced Dental Admission Test (ADAT), and the Admission Test for Dental Hygiene (ATDH) - as well as application services such as the American Dental Education Association (ADEA) Postdoctoral Application Support Service (ADEA PASS), the ADEA Associated American Dental Schools Application Service (ADEA AADSAS), the Texas Medical & Dental Schools Application Service (TMDSAS), the ADEA Centralized Application for Advanced Placement for International Dentists (ADEA CAAPID), and the ADEA Dental Hygiene Centralized Application Service (ADEA DHCAS).
 In each case, the DENTPIN is used to uniquely identify individuals, and for the confidential and secure reporting, transmission, and tracking of test scores and academic data.

 Once a DENTPIN is obtained, candidates can submit an application through the Examination Program website.
 A new application and fee must be submitted before each testing attempt.
 A submitted application will be processed only if the candidate meets all eligibility requirements for testing.
-Application processing takes place Monday through Friday during standard business hours.
+Application processing takes place Monday through Friday during standard US business hours.

-Once DTS processes a candidate's application, that candidate is eligible to test for a six-month period, unless other considerations-including retest rules and program requirements-limit the eligibility period to a shorter timeframe.
+After DTS processes a candidate's application, that candidate is eligible to test for a six-month period, unless other considerations - including retest rules and program requirements - limit the eligibility period to a shorter timeframe.

-If a candidate does not take the exam during their eligibility window the application fee is forfeited and the candidate will need to submit a new application and payment in order to sit for the examination.
+If a candidate does not take the exam during their eligibility window, the application fee is forfeited, and the candidate will need to submit a new application and payment in order to sit for the examination.

-During the application and testing process, candidates will be required to provide their legal name, DENTPIN® address, date of birth, and other requested information to allow proper identification by the testing program.
+During the application and testing process, candidates will be required to provide their legal name, DENTPIN, address, date of birth, and other requested information to allow proper identification by the Examination Program.
 ALL submitted information must be accurate.
 When including a middle name, candidates must use either their full middle name or their middle initial.
-If it is determined that a candidate deliberately falsified personal information in the DENTPIN system, examination application, or at the test center, scores will be voided and all schools will be notified.
-Possible repercussions associated with deliberate falsification include a required two-year waiting period before taking the examination again, or a complete banning from the Examination Program and any other examination program implemented by DTS.
+The falsification of personal information is a serious matter.
+If it is determined that a candidate deliberately falsified personal information in the DENTPIN system, examination application, or at the test center, scores will be voided, and all schools will be notified.
+Possible repercussions associated with deliberate falsification include a required two-year waiting period before taking the examination again, or a complete ban from the Examination Program and any other examination program implemented by DTS.